-→ Create a list of the names, e-mail addresses, phone and fax numbers for media outlets and reporters in your area who cover education and other issues related to school discipline.
+→ Create a list of the names, e-mail addresses, phone, fax numbers or twitter handles for media outlets and reporters in your area who cover education and other issues related to school discipline.
 Keep in mind that contact information and the reporters assigned to cover particular topics change, so you'll need to update your media contact list frequently.